Stuartholme School

 Stuartholme School is an independent Catholic secondary day and boarding school for girls, located at 365 Birdwood Terrace, Toowong, Brisbane, Queensland, Australia.
-Established in 1920 by the Society of the Sacred Heart, the school caters for approximately 700 students from Years 7 to 12, including 150 boarders.
+Established in 1920 by the Society of the Sacred Heart, the school caters for approximately 700 students from Years 5 to 12, including 150 boarders.
+Year 5 commences in 2024 and Year 6 commences in 2025.

 Stuartholme is a member of the Alliance of Girls' Schools Australasia (AGSA), the Association of Heads of Independent Schools of Australia (AHISA), the Australian Boarding Schools Association (ABSA), and the Catholic Secondary Schoolgirls' Sports Association (CaSSSA).

 The school is listed on the Brisbane Heritage Register.

 History

 Stuartholme is a part of the Society of the Sacred Heart of Jesus, started in 1800 by Madeline Sophie Barat in France.

 In 1882 farmer Richard Wingfield Stuart purchased a 57-acre block of land on the slopes of Mount Coot-tha (then known as One Tree Hill) in Brisbane.
 He built a house on the property and called the farm and the house Stuartholme.
 On Good Friday 16 April 1897, the house was destroyed by fire, which was believed to be caused by a meteor or "comet".

 In 1914 Reverend Mother Janet Erskine Stuart, Superior General of the Society of the Sacred Heart, visited Brisbane to meet Archbishop James Duhig and thought it was a good idea to start a school in Brisbane.
 The order of the Sacred Heart came to Stuartholme in 1917 because Duhig had invited them to run the school.